FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Simulating Mudflow Guidelines 2021/Simulating Mudflow Guidelines 2021.rst

 affected by the high concentration of suspended load (i.e. fine sediment wash load).

-With increasing sediment concentration, a water flood will evolve into a mud flood (see Table
+With increasing sediment concentration, a water flood will evolve into a mud flood (see Table1).

-1).
 The general range of sediment concentration in mud flood is 20% to 40 - 45% by volume.
 Mud floods may be difficult to discern from water floods and they look very similar in flow behavior as noted in Table 1, but the fluid properties of mud floods are definitively different from water floods with much higher viscosity and density.